 Artist Statement

 Within my paintings, the natural world bends, expands, and pulls apart from itself, forming stages for symbolic acts.
 I move impishly through feverish landscapes, where slick, high chroma paint articulates scenes characterized by their luminosity.
-Thermal lighting is central to the work; citing environmental states, and defining mood within key moments.
 In some works, animals trample through my childhood garden.
 In other works, I find myself in conversation with Narcissus, Daphne, Eve, and the Serpent.
+These conversations serve as an investigation into my relationship with art history, the environment, and the people around me.

 Bio